kzlsahin/SD-CommonSense/BUG-FREE-CODDING.md

   - If function uses any global property, receive that at the begining of the function
   - IF function set any global-like property as a product of inner process, do that at the end of the function
   - Check global dependecies in terms of concurrency

-- **Design tests for the function as far as needed:**

-  - Use specified rules as a checklist for test coverage
-  - Test null inputs
-  - Test exceptions
-  - Test every possible state of the global dependencies

 - **Keep function as simple as possibe.**